bitbar/test-samples/samples/testing-frameworks/desktop-browsers/client-side/python/README.md

 =====

 * `bitbar_selenium.py` contains the sample unittest that opens the BitBar sample page, verifies the result text, and saves screenshots locally.
+* `Requirements.txt` contains the required Python package versions for this sample.
 * `screenshots/` is created when the test runs and stores the captured images.

 Prerequisites